Realization of manifolds as leaves using graph colorings: Attaching flat bundles to foliated spaces

+for all possible foliated charts $U\equiv B\times\fT$ of $\fX$, and all $d$, $V_d$, $W_{\fT}$, $z$ and $K_z$ as above for every foliated chart.
+If the foliated atlas is a base of open sets of $\fX$, then it is enough to take $W_{\fT}=\fT$ to obtain a base of open sets of $\fX'$; in this case, the sets $W$ would be of the form

-for all possible foliated charts $U\equiv B\times\fT$ of $\fX$.
-Using these basic open sets, it is easy to check that $\fX'$ is Hausdorff, second countable and compact.
+Using these basic open sets, it is easy to check that $\fX'$ is Hausdorff, second countable and compact, and $\fT'$ is in addition zero-dimensional.
 So $\fX'$ is metrizable \cite[Proposition~4.6]{Kechris1995}, and hence Polish.
 In particular, the sets